KYSN

 KYSN (97.7 FM, "Kissin' 97.7") is a radio station broadcasting a country music format.
 Licensed to East Wenatchee, Washington, United States, the station serves the Wenatchee area.
-The station is currently owned by Townsquare Media and licensed to Townsquare License, LLC and features programming from Premiere Networks and Westwood One.
+The station is currently owned by Townsquare Media and licensed to Townsquare License, LLC and features programming from Compass Media Networks.

 History

 The station went on the air as KTRW on 1980-12-02.
 On 1984-07-04, the station changed its call sign to the current KYSN.

 Ownership

 In June 2006, a deal was reached for KYSN to be acquired by Cherry Creek Radio from Fisher Radio Regional Group as part of a 24 station deal, with a total reported sale price of $33.3 million.

+Effective June 17, 2022, Cherry Creek Radio sold KYSN as part of a 42 station/21 translator package to Townsquare Media for $18.75 million.